yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intermediate/index.md

 <div class="try-it">
   <h2>Practice</h2>
-  <p>Create a new pen on your CodePen account.
+  <p>Create a Glitch project.
 Work to re-create the screenshot pictured below.
 You'll need to use containers and classes to achieve this.
 Feel free to use content and colors of your choice.</p>
   <img src="./assets/hidden-figures.png">
   <br>
   <br>